 But here's something interesting from the journal Medicine & Science in Sports & Exercise.
 One stride isn’t better than the other.
 They simply put pressure on different parts of your body.

 For runners whose heels absorb the first impact, knees took the biggest hit.
 Forefoot runners experienced more ankle and Achilles injuries.
-Basically, no matter how you run, your body is going to absorb some impact.
-The study can be useful for runners who already have certain injuries, because knowing which stride affects which body part can help you choose a gait that won’t tweak existing injuries.
+Meaning, no matter how you run, your body is going to absorb some impact.
+And, depending on where you hurt, you may want to change your gait.

-Especially if you've been trying to stride carefuly, being too hurt to run stinks: plain and simple.
-Here’s the good news, however: there are targeted nutrients that can help you recover at a quicker pace from your specific type of injury!
+Focused on your form, but too hurt to run?
+That stinks: plain and simple.
+But here’s the good news.
+Certain nutrients can help you recover at a quicker pace.
 Don’t believe me?
 Read on for some great info courtesy of Runner’s World magazine:

 Injury: Stress fracture

 Stress fractures are an overuse injury.
 They're often caused by running long distances or increasing your mileage.
 Your lower leg bones have the highest risk.
 That's because your small, tired muscles transfer stress to your bone.

 Milk does a body good.
 The American College of Sports Medicine (ACSM) recommend 1000 mg of calcium when you have a stress fracture.
 (An 8-ounce glass of milk has about 300 mg.)
 Dairy foods are an excellent source of calcium.
 But so are foods like kale, broccoli, bok choy, turnip greens, spinach, soy products, and fortified OJ.